gravitee-io/gravitee-platform-docs/docs/platform-overview/gravitee-essentials/gravitee-offerings-ce-vs-ee/README.md

 {% embed url="https://documentation.gravitee.io/am/overview/open-source-vs-enterprise-am" %}

-## Enterprise version of Gravitee Cloud
+## Enterprise version of Gravitee Cockpit

-Gravitee EE APIM enables you to register multiple APIM environments and installations using [Gravitee Cloud.](https://documentation.gravitee.io/gravitee-cloud) This enables you to manage environment hierarchies and promote APIs across higher and lower environments.&#x20;
+Gravitee EE APIM enables you to register multiple APIM environments and installations using [Gravitee Cockpit.](https://documentation.gravitee.io/gravitee-cloud) This enables you to manage environment hierarchies and promote APIs across higher and lower environments.&#x20;

 ## Enterprise version of API Designer